Minuit/minuit/README.md

 an object in the tree.
 * listening (using **listen**) : enable or disable listening of the value of a particular attribute of an object in the tree.
 When a listening is enabled, the value would be sent as a reply to the application which ask for.

-Hereafter we consider an application A (IP, port) and an application B (IP, port) which knows themself on an the network.
+Hereafter we consider an application A (IP, port) and an application B (IP, port) which are aware of each other’s existence on a network.
 ~~~
 B would talk to A like that :
 B?operation /whereTo ... (the rest depends on the operation)